 Fill your bottles at home with hot water, tea or hot chocolate.
 You can also turn your water bottle upside down in your pack to ensure that the top doesn’t get frozen shut as the side facing up will freeze first.

-For insulated bottles, I love my Hydro Flask bottles.
-They keep drinks warm for a reasonable amount of time and come in lots of colours.
+For insulated bottles, I love my Hydro Flask.
+It keeps drinks warm for a reasonable amount of time and comes in lots of colours.

 You can also wrap your water bottle in a cozy to keep it from freezing.
-The Outdoor Research Water Bottle Parka is the best one out there.
-But there are also lots of other water bottle cozies on Amazon.
+There are also lots of water bottle cozies on Amazon.

 As well not being thirsty, I’m usually not that hungry when it’s really cold and sometimes it’s not that pleasant to stop for long breaks.